Deterministic Identification Codes for Fading Channels: Introduction

 \subsection{Outline}

 The rest of the paper is structured as follows.
 In Section~\ref{sec::notations and defs} we give notations and key definitions.
 In Section~\ref{sec::new results} we formulate and discuss our new results.
+Section~\ref{sec::construction} describes an explicit code construction that is later used to prove lower bounds on the identification capacity.
 Section~\ref{sec::upp_bound_gauss} contains the improved upper bound on the capacity of the Gaussian AWGN channel.
 In Section~\ref{sec::fading with csi} the bounds on the capacities of the slow and fast fading channels with side information are proved.
-Section~\ref{sec::construction} describes an explicit code construction that achieves the best-known lower bound on the capacities of the slow and fast fading channels with side information.
 In Section~\ref{sec::fast fading without csi} we prove a lower bound on the capacity of the fast fading channel without side information.
 Section~\ref{sec::conclusion} contains final remarks and discussion about future research.